 Enterprise network automation is an element of software-defined networking (SDN).
 In an SDN, a network controller handles network control and forwarding functions, based on automated, policy based software programs.

-Pica8’s modern model leverages the following key attributes:
+Pica8’s modern model comprises the following:

-- Auto/ZTP provisioning solution – Provides auto-provisioning and configuration of an entire network during deployment as well as providing network-wide visibility
+- Auto/ZTP provisioning solution – Provides auto-provisioning and configuration of an entire network during deployment as well as providing network-wide visibility.

-- Aggregated management solution – Aggregates Syslog and SNMP management to view and filter on various parameters for troubleshooting and monitoring purposes
+- Aggregated management solution – Aggregates Syslog and SNMP management to view and filter on various parameters for troubleshooting and monitoring purposes.

 - Redundant network connectivity – Provides improved performance and high-availability redundancy by using Multi-Chassis Link Aggregation (MLAG) to address insufficient uplink bandwidth issues.